bbauska/Coursera-Bootstrap/README.md

 And we also learned that Bootstrap\'s JavaScript-based components are all enabled using jQuery as the support.

-So many of these plugins are written in jQuery.
+Many of these plugins are written in jQuery.
 <!------------------------------------------------------------------------------------------------>
 <!----------------------------- 91. bootstrap and javascript (238) ------------------------------->
 <!------------------------------------------------------------------------------------------------>